perfectcui/computer-vision/README.md

 4_1  gauss filter
 5_1  bilinear filter
 6    harris corner detect
-7    feature detect&match  (from here,the code is running based on python cv)
+7    feature detect&match  (from here,the code is running based on python opencv)